blumareks/2017-swift-sv/README.md

 ## Swift Server as a Service on IBM Cloud
 You can instantiate the Swift Server on IBM Cloud.
 Go to Bluemix, and create the Swfit service for KITURA: [https://console.bluemix.net/catalog/starters/runtime-for-swift?env_id=ibm%3Ayp%3Aus-south&taxonomyNavigation=apps](https://console.bluemix.net/catalog/starters/runtime-for-swift?env_id=ibm%3Ayp%3Aus-south&taxonomyNavigation=apps)

-## Journey with Server Side Swift
+## IBM Developer Journeys with Server Side Swift
-IBM created typical developer journeys for developers coding various applications.
-These are the journeys with Server Side Swift - the link to journeys:
+IBM has created a set of developer journeys for developers to helo them create various applications.
+Here is the limk to the Journeys for Server Side Swift:
 [https://developer.ibm.com/code/journey/category/swift-on-the-server/](https://developer.ibm.com/code/journey/category/swift-on-the-server/)

+## We will use this Journey for our next hands-on exercise: [https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/](Use Swift to interpret unstructured data from Hacker News).
+And see also the GitHub repository: [https://github.com/IBM/Hackernews-NLU?cm_mc_uid=12995738295115035971662&cm_mc_sid_50200000=1503602915](Use Swift to interpret unstructured data from Hacker News )

 Thank you for using it.
 Follow us on Twitter:
 [@blumareks](https://twitter.com/blumareks) & [@USABloggen](https://twitter.com/USABloggen)